avito-tech/Emcee/README.md

 }]
 ```

-## Running tests on a number of machines
+## Running tests on remote machines

 You can use `distRunTests` subcommand: